Murtaza01/obsidian-vault/web development/frontend/React/howTo/carousel.md

-there is three components i need to know before i build this site

-1. Carousel
-2. navbar
-3. Drop-down menu

-# 1. Carousel

-- [x] Using Bootstrap
-- [x] Using Slick
-- [x] Using React Slick

-Fail !

->  **Building it from the ground**

 using React, im going to build it from the ground up, there is few steps to this:

 1. i need to make the Carousel in CSS.